laravel-bridge/slim/README.md

 $app = new \LaravelBridge\Slim\App();
 ```

 Finally, it will work on most Slim project.
+Here has an [example](https://github.com/laravel-bridge/slim-example/tree/using-laravel-bridge) for more detail.

 ## Using Laravel Service